Commentary: A free and open Indo Pacific, a key message for Trump's Asia trip?

 To get China right, the US has to get Asia right.
 We will soon see how well the free and open Indo-Pacific framework survives first contact with the region, and with the president's Twitter account.

-Dr Michael J Green is senior vice-president for Asia and Japan Chair at the Centre for Strategic and International Studies and a nonresident fellow at the Lowry Institute.
-This commentary first appeared on the Lowry Institute’s blog The Interpreter.
+Dr Michael J Green is senior vice-president for Asia and Japan Chair at the Centre for Strategic and International Studies and a nonresident fellow at the Lowy Institute.
+This commentary first appeared on the Lowy Institute’s blog The Interpreter.
 Read the original commentary here.

 Read also: A commentary on the expectations for Trump's visit from the Asia Pacific.